 If you do not have any apples or wish not to use food in the art-making process, you can skip this step.

-Instead, I have included an apple-shaped template as the free download.
+Instead, I have included an apple-shaped template as a FREE download.
 Print it out on white paper and let your child decorate to make their pumpkin.
-For smaller children offer, dot markers.
+For smaller children, offer dot markers.

 Leave a comment if you tried making Apple Stamping Pumpkin Crafts!

 Pumpkin Crafts For Preschoolers | Fine Motor Skills

 Autumn crafts are not only fun but are also educational, as they promote many essential skills.
 Besides offering an opportunity to work on essential developmental skills, kids are having fun while strengthening the small muscles of their hands during this creative process.

 Fine motor skills are one of the most valuable skills children can develop, and they involve using the small muscles of the hands, fingers, and wrist.

 When children develop these small hand muscles, they can do essential everyday tasks such as zipping, buttoning, drawing, and writing.